 The DAG members receive a meeting fee of $50 per meeting (gross), and may also be reimbursed for additional transport costs such as taxi vouchers, if required.
 Members are responsible for any individual taxation requirements.

-The Disability Advisory Group is accountable to the Council through ongoing liaison with the Community Support Team Manager, and more directly through the DAG facilitator, who is the Community Support Advisor for the Disability and Older Person's portfolios.
+The Disability Advisory Group is accountable to the Council through ongoing liaison with the Community Partnerships & Planning Manager, and more directly through the DAG facilitator, who is the Inclusive Communities Coordinator.